-This reading and writing intensive course would build upon the students' knowledge from the freshman and sophomore years.
-It would take their understanding of the global community and enable them to see how political structures influence international relations, economic and global policies; as well as the events in the 21st century world driving those systems.
-Understanding the political and economic positions of major countries throughout the world will provide students with the critical information they need to deliberate and make vital decisions regarding public affairs.
+This reading and writing intensive course builds upon the students' knowledge from freshman and sophomore social studies classes.
+It challenges each student to develop his understanding of the global community and enables him to see how political structures influence international relations, economic and global policies; as well as the events in the 21st century world driving those systems.
+Studying the political and economic positions of major countries throughout the world will provide students with the critical information they need to deliberate and make vital decisions regarding public affairs.